system76/docs/_articles/containers.md

 ### Create a container

-Now let's create our first container with this command:
+Now create our first container with this command:

 ```
 lxc launch ubuntu:16.04 first